-These \emph{couplings} provide a different kind of polynomial expansion that is more closely aligned with the Lions-Taylor expansions developed in Section \ref{section:TaylorExpansions}.
+Partition sequences and the way in which they couple provide a different kind of polynomial expansion that is more closely aligned with the Lions-Taylor expansions developed in Section \ref{section:TaylorExpansions}.
 The goal of this section is to document how these couplings create a new theory on which we will build our rough path for mean-field equations.